This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This a pharmacy located in a residential area of Eastleigh.
+This pharmacy is located in a residential area of Eastleigh.
 People are unable to visit the pharmacy in person as it provides its services at a distance.
 The pharmacy dispenses NHS and private prescriptions, and it supplies some medicines in multi-compartment compliance packs.
 The pharmacy also provides a delivery service.
+Enforcement action has been taken against this pharmacy, which remains in force at the time of this inspection, and there are restrictions on the provision of some services.
+The enforcement action taken allows the pharmacy to continue providing other services, which are not affected by the restrictions imposed.

 Inspection summary findings